rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 When using the rewrite engine in .htaccess files the per-directory prefix (which always is the same for a specific directory) is automatically removed for the RewriteRule pattern matching and automatically added after any relative (not starting with a slash or protocol name) substitution encounters the end of a rule set.
 See the RewriteBase directive for more information regarding what prefix will be added back to relative substitutions.

-If you wish to match against the full URL-path in a per-directory (htaccess) RewriteRule, use the \verb~%{REQUEST_URI}~ variable in a RewriteCond.
+If you wish to match against the full URL-path in a per-directory (htaccess) RewriteRule, use the ``%{REQUEST_URI}`` variable in a ``RewriteCond``.

 The removed prefix always ends with a slash, meaning the matching occurs against a string which never has a leading slash.
-Therefore, a Pattern containing \verb~^/~ never matches in per-directory context.
+Therefore, a Pattern containing ``^/`` never matches in per-directory context.

-Although rewrite rules are syntactically permitted in \verb~<Location>~ and \verb~<Files>~ sections, this should never be necessary and is unsupported.
+Although rewrite rules are syntactically permitted in ``<Location>`` and ``<Files>`` sections, this should never be necessary and is unsupported.

 The Query String
 ----------------

 Many scenarios that come up on the support channels call for modifying a request based on the query string (the bit of a URL following a ?).
-This is not something \verb~RewriteRule~ can do, and requires the services of the \verb~RewriteCond~ directive.
+This is not something ``RewriteRule`` can do, and requires the services of the ``RewriteCond`` directive.
 See Chapter \ref{rewritecond}.

 RewriteBase
 -----------